HKSTP I&T Career Expo To Provide Over 3,000 Job Openings To Global Talent And Upskill Them With Generative AI Technology

+data-text="HKSTP I&T Career Expo to Provide Over 3,000 Job Openings to Global Talent and Upskill Them with Generative AI Technology" data-link=" I&T Career Expo to Provide Over 3,000 Job Openings to Global Talent and Upskill Them with Generative AI Technology" class="whatsapp">Shar Harnesses top tech trends to help talent navigate the fast-evolving workplace and drive success of the I&T ecosystem

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 26 February 2024 - Hong Kong Science and Technology Parks Corporation (HKSTP) is organising its annual Innovation and Technology (I&T) Career Expo on 8 March 2024 under the theme of "Talent Power Up", offering talent with both tech and non-tech background a full day experience ranging from instant job matching, Generative AI workshops to leading tech enterprise showcases.
+HONG KONG SAR - Media OutReach Newswire - 26 February 2024 - Hong Kong Science and Technology Parks Corporation (HKSTP) is organising its annual Innovation and Technology (I&T) Career Expo on 8 March 2024 under the theme of 'Talent Power Up', offering talent with both tech and non-tech background a full day experience ranging from instant job matching, Generative AI workshops to leading tech enterprise showcases.
 The Career Expo will connect job seekers with over 3,000 opportunities in the flourishing I&T ecosystem while empowering them to tackle changes and challenges brought by Generative AI.

 Strategic partners and tech gurus are coming together in hosting a series of events around Science Park.
 In a workshop organised by LinkedIn, experts will unravel the secret of resumes most picked by employers based on the platform's algorithm and database.
 Leading multinational AI companies and HKSTP professionals will arm job seekers with essential knowledge and know-how of Generative AI, as well as an exclusive forecast on how Generative AI is impacting different industries in 2024.